BradGunnerSGT/roadhomeband/source/_posts/2013-02-14-road-home-live-on-the-science-of-sound.markdown

 Check this out everyone!
 Road Home was recently featured on the Science of Sound, a joint production of San Antonio College and Time Warner Cable.
-We went into the KSYM studios at SAC an performed a baker's dozen of Road Home songs for the cameras.
-All aspects of the performance were filmed, recorded, and produced by the SAC students under guidance of the SAC Radio-Television-Broadcasting department.
+We went into the KSYM studios at SAC and performed a baker's dozen of Road Home songs for the cameras.
+All aspects of the performance were filmed, recorded, and produced by the SAC students in the Radio-Television-Broadcasting program.

 We had a great time filming this episode and we hope you enjoy!